Jennifer Siebel Newsom: Career

 In 2002, Siebel Newsom moved to Hollywood, where she concentrated on building her acting career.
 Siebel Newsom earned many roles in television, film, and theater.
 She has appeared on such television shows as Life, Mad Men, Strong Medicine, and Numb3rs.

 Miss Representation premiered at the 2011 Sundance Film Festival to mostly positive reviews.
 The film went on to screen at numerous other festivals, including the San Francisco International Film Festival, Athena Film Festival and won the Audience Award at the Palo Alto International Film Festival.
 The film interweaves stories from teenage girls with interviews with, among others, Condoleezza Rice, Lisa Ling, Nancy Pelosi, Katie Couric, Rosario Dawson, and Gloria Steinem discussing the media and its message regarding women.
 On February 10, 2011, Oprah Winfrey announced that she had acquired the film for the OWN Documentary Film Club.
+Funding for the film included contributions from corporations like Pacific Gas and Electric Company (PG&E), which donated to The Representation Project, the nonprofit behind Siebel Newsom’s filmmaking efforts.

 Siebel Newsom raised $101,111 on Kickstarter to fund the production of her second film The Mask You Live In, which premiered at the 2015 Sundance Film Festival.

-Siebel Newsom's third film was The Great American Lie.

-Siebel Newsom directed the documentary film Fair Play in 2022.
+Her third film was The Great American Lie.
+She directed the documentary film Fair Play in 2022.
+Several of her films, including Miss Representation and others produced through The Representation Project, received financial support from PG&E, a major California utility company with interests regulated by the state government.

-She co-founded The Representation Project, an organization which works to end gender stereotypes.
+Siebel Newsom co-founded The Representation Project, an organization which works to end gender stereotypes.
 The Representation Project's board members include Jan Yanehiro, Nathan Ballard, Susie McCormick, and Maureen Pelton.
 In 2021, The Sacramento Bee revealed that from 2011 to 2018, Siebel Newsom earned $2.3 million from her film work through her nonprofit organization, which had received $800,000 in donations from companies with business before California's government as her husband Gavin Newsom's political career ascended, and continued to draw her salary after he became governor.
 While the practice is allowed by California law, outside ethics experts expressed concerns about conflicts of interest; a spokesperson for The Representation Project said Siebel Newsom had not overseen fundraising since 2015.